 Councillor Mrs Maclehose declared a personal and prejudicial interest in this matter and took no part in the discussions.
 Councillor Kennard had drafted notes as agreed at the meeting and after circulating them to other members of the Community Council, had sent them to the Planning Department at the Vale.
 The Planners had incorporated the notes into their final comments to the Planning Inspector.
 The final decision is expected by June 24th.

 The applicant has asked for an informal meeting with the Chairman.
 He has accessed the Minutes of the recent Community Council meetings and after reading these has sent a long email to the Chairman raising various points, including an issue over declarations of interest.
 The Chairman had guided councillors on this issue at both meetings.
 Councillor Mrs Maclehose had declared an interest as she has access via the stile and the field in question to her garden.
 Other Councillors live nearby but this applies to many planning issues in small villages.
-The Chairman believes he was correct to let Councillors express their views, particularly as notices about the proposals only went to 10 house either side of the development site, which means that it is bound to be neighbours who have objections.
+The Chairman believes he was correct to let Councillors express their views, particularly as notices about the proposals only went to 10 houses either side of the development site, which means that it is bound to be neighbours who have objections.

 There is clearly a difference of opinion between the Community Council and the landowner about the existence or otherwise of the footpath across the field to the Baptismal Pool.
 The Chairman does not feel that the Community Council was being unduly aggressive in pursuing registration of the path as a Public Right of Way.
 The landowner intends to ask people to make sure they stick to the designated paths in future.